LilaShiba/dfs_island/README.md

 [Here's what I've](https://www.youtube.com/watch?v=-UaZDpF3bS0) been programming to lately.
 Please share your go-to's!
 If you want to work on an open-source js sound project, checkout [p5-sound](https://github.com/processing/p5.js-sound)

 <img src='https://i.pinimg.com/736x/86/53/20/865320144640b89e1c6baed9d49785f4.jpg' height="200">

+**Before we begin**<br>
+how should we solve this problem?
+Keep in mind there are a number of ways to go about this!

 ---
 ---